-POWER in PEOPLE Chris Kinyanjui, ActionAid Deputy CEO commends Right holders' achievements
+Chris Kinyanjui, ActionAid Deputy CEO commends Right holders' achievements

-ActionAid Rwanda (AAR) had the honor and pleasure of hosting Chris Kinyanjui, the ActionAid Deputy Chief Executive Officer, who visited the country from 6-8th January 2017.
-During his visit, Chris joined the AAR Board Members during a two-day board retreat and supported with their capacity building.
-As a younger associate of the federation,Chris supported AAR board members on institutional
+ActionAid Rwanda (AAR) had the honor and pleasure of hosting Chris Kinyanjui, the ActionAid Deputy Chief Executive Officer, who visited early this year.
+During his visit, Chris joined the AAR Board Members during a retreat and supported with their capacity building.
+Chris and the AAR board members had a fruitful field visit too.

-Deputy CEO interacting with ActionAid Rwanda Board Members and Staff Members building, leadership, strategic and being visionary tyo be qble to influence the change they want to see.
 During his visit, Kinyanjui supported in self-assessment of the board members.
 He visited Nyanza Local Right Program and the POWER project right holders.

-Kinyanjui training Board Members on Institutional Building During his field visit, Kinyanjui visited a green banana plantation, biogas and water tanks that were given by the POWER project to reduce Unpaid Care Work.
+During his field visit, Kinyanjui visited a green banana plantation, biogas and water tanks that were given by the POWER project to reduce Unpaid Care Work.
 He interacted with Right holders and commended them for their achievements.
 He further challenged them to extend the successes to other women in the community.
-During the visit, advocated for electricity from the district which the mayor of Nyanza district accepted and later fulfilled his pledge to the community

-International Women's Day Celebration ActionAid Rwanda team celebrated Women's day in all the Local Rights Programs (LRPs) where it is based in 5 districts.
-Action Aid Rwanda team wore red in solidarity with the women on strike.
+International Women's Day Celebration

+The ActionAid Rwanda team celebrated Women's day in all the Local Rights Programs (LRPs) where it is based in 5 districts.
+The staff at Action Aid Rwanda team wore red in solidarity with the women on strike.

-AAR staff holding placards with messages of advocacy of women's rights AAR staff carried out various pre and post activities in honor of IWD which including exhibitions rural women/right holders' agriculture products.
+AAR staff holding placards with messages of advocacy of women's rights

+AAR staff carried out various pre and post activities in honor of IWD which including exhibitions rural women/right holders' agriculture products.
 Women also shared their testimonies of empowerment and how their lives have been transformed through the support of ActionAid Rwanda.

 However, it was also a very good moment and a platform for advocacy on women's rights issues on Unpaid Care Work, Gender Based Violence, Teenage pregnancies & lack of Gender Responsive facilities in their communities.
-They also presented their advocacy messages to the duty beares present for action.
+They also presented their advocacy messages to the Leaders present for action.